 PALEOLITHIC ART MAGAZINE

-CALL IN ORDER TO FOUND TOGETHER THE "SCIENCE OF THE PREHISTORIC ART ", THAT WE HAVE CALLED PALEOARTEOLOGY.
+CALL TO FOUND TOGETHER THE "SCIENCE OF THE PREHISTORIC ART ", THAT WE HAVE DENOMINATED PALEOARTEOLOGY.

 Licia Filingeri and Pietro Gaietto

 Currently the prehistoric art is studied with the methods of "history of the art", which are not appropriate for the study of prehistoric art.